Okrio/tinyrecurrentunet/README.md

 ## Export as onnx
-Run this script to export the trained model in onnx format.
-Specify the paths to the config file, trained model and path to save the onnx export as instructed below.
+To export model in **onnx** format, run the script below, specifying paths as described:
 ```
 python onnx.py -c 'PATH_TO_JSON_CONFIG' -i 'PATH_TO_TRAINED_MODEL_CKPTs' -o 'ONNX_EXPORT_PATH'
 ```